Does your dog have any kind of chronic health condition? If so, Microbiome Restorative Therapy (MBRT) can provide a powerful solution.

 Who Can Benefit?

 In my practice, almost every animal gets a fecal transplant even if they don’t have any obvious signs of disease.
+Most animals I see have had antibiotics or other compromising drugs at some point in their lives.

 Symptoms and diseases that MBRT can help are: